golddragon007/cloud9/README.md

 ENABLE means to link the APACHE server to a specific subsite

 DISABLE means to stop the APACHE server for any subsite

+NOTHING as a parameter means that you want to play with the platform or install your own staff (for example through Docker images)

 If you still have any question please put a comment in this ticket: https://webgate.ec.europa.eu/CITnet/jira/browse/FPFISSUPP-1622